phyohtetaung-dev/php-oop/README.md

 # PHP Object Oriented Programming

-## Sample examples including:
+## Agenda

 1. Classes
 2. Getters and Setters
-3. Inheritance
+3. Inheritance and Abstract
 4. Namespaces/Autoloading and Messages
 5. Interface
 6. Scope and Context